AU-BCE-EE/ALFAM2-data/README.md

 # ALFAM2-data
-The ALFAM2 dataset on ammonia loss from field-applied manure
+The ALFAM2 dataset on ammonia loss from field-applied manure.
+This repository contains the ALFAM dataset and the code used to generate it from original data files.
+It serves two purposes: code tracking (for me) and versioning (primarily for dataset users).

 # Quick tips
-* Want the ALFAM2 data?
+* Want the ALFAM2 dataset?
 Look in "data - ALFAM2 output" for both plot- and interval-level files.
+* Or the ALFAM2 database?
+You can download this same dataset, or some subset filtered by country, application method, or more, from the ALFAM2 database interface: www.alfam.dk.
 * Looking for the ALFAM2 model R package?
 You want https://github.com/sashahafner/ALFAM2.